 Comminuted, and markedly displaced spiral fractures with minimal displacement and minimal comminution represent examples of low-energy injury

-Fractures of proximal third of tibia are discussed separately.
+Fractures of the proximal third of tibia are discussed separately.

 Tibial shaft fractures can be low energy or high energy.

-Low energy fractures are result of torsional injury.
-It is kind of indirect trauma and causes spiral fracture.
+Low energy fractures are the result of the torsional injury.
+It is kind of indirect trauma and causes a spiral fracture.
 The fibula is fractured at a different level.
 It is associated with minimal soft tissue injury

 It is associated with severe soft tissue injury.